 Eventually, if you persevere enough, you will reach the summit, where you can risk your life by balancing precariously on old wooden beams.

-Soak in the views.
+These views are cool!
 You’ll see neighborhoods and Little League fields and the Honolulu skyline.
 You’ll see Hanauma Bay, one of the best spots in the area for snorkeling.
 You can look down in the direction of Lanai Lookout, a nearby spot along the water where President Obama spread the ashes of his mother and grandmother.